ylabonte/ioBroker.procon-ip/README.md

   ioBroker adapter repository.
 Hence you can just install it, without copy/ pasting the github repo url of this adapter!
 * Fix all open [milestone issues](https://github.com/ylabonte/ioBroker.procon-ip/milestone/1)
-  especially regarding the ones resulted from the [adapter review](https://github.com/ioBroker/ioBroker.repositories/pull/756#issuecomment-646988248))
+  especially regarding the ones resulted from the [adapter review](https://github.com/ioBroker/ioBroker.repositories/pull/756#issuecomment-646988248)).
 * Add/Extend documentation
   (see [wiki](https://github.com/ylabonte/ioBroker.procon-ip/wiki)).
   Now it's up to you to extend the wiki or request me using issues to extend the wiki or README.md regarding a specific content.

 ### Release v0.4.1
-* Fix write actions to the appropriate states of external relays
+* Fix write actions to the appropriate states of external relays.
   _This will add auto-recognition on whether the external relays are activated or not and therefore decide on how to handle write actions to the corresponding relay state._

 ### Release v0.4.0
-* Add encryption for configuration settings stored in ioBroker's internal db
+* Add encryption for configuration settings stored in ioBroker's internal db.
-* Improve http request/connection error handling
+* Improve http request/connection error handling.
-* Reduce logging output
+* Reduce logging output.
-* Remove the unused admin tab
+* Remove the unused admin tab.

 ### Release v0.3.1
-* Update dependencies including some reported as vulnerable
+* Update dependencies including some reported as vulnerable.
-* Add connection status indication for iobroker's instance tab
+* Add connection status indication for iobroker's instance tab.
-* Add form validation for the configuration settings
+* Add form validation for the configuration settings.

 ### Release v0.2.0
-* Update npm dependencies
+* Update npm dependencies.
-* Group admin settings input fields in rows
+* Group admin settings input fields in rows.

 ### Release v0.1.1
-* Update vulnerable eslint-utils
+* Update vulnerable eslint-utils.

 ### Release v0.1.0
-* Fix object attributes regarding the cloud adapter
+* Fix object attributes regarding the cloud adapter.
-* Pre-defined `smartName` attributes for active relays and temperature sensors
+* Pre-defined `smartName` attributes for active relays and temperature sensors.
-* Recognize relays with 'light', 'licht' or 'leucht' in its name as `smartType` _LIGHT_
+* Recognize relays with 'light', 'licht' or 'leucht' in its name as `smartType` _LIGHT_.

 ### Release v0.0.4
-* Update `lodash` (pinning version `4.17.14`)
+* Update `lodash` (pinning version `4.17.14`).
-* Update other indirect and direct dependencies
+* Update other indirect and direct dependencies.

 ### Release v0.0.3
-* Fix missing `value` states
+* Fix missing `value` states.
-* Reduce logging output
+* Reduce logging output.

 ### Release v0.0.2
-* Fix sys info state values
+* Fix sys info state values.

 ### Release v0.0.1
-* All information from `GetState.csv` as readonly states
+* All information from `GetState.csv` as readonly states.
-* Writable states for all relays to toggle auto/manual
+* Writable states for all relays to toggle auto/manual.
-* Writable states for relays not configured for dosage control to toggle on/off
+* Writable states for relays not configured for dosage control to toggle on/off.

 ## License
 MIT License

+Copyright (c) 2024 Yannic Labonte <yannic.labonte@gmail.com>

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal